Is it safe for a woman to travel alone in Turkey? Certainly! Solo female travel in Turkey provides for a wonderful adventure.

 Travel Turkey by Rail

-Traveling Turkey by rail is generally done at a lower cost than the buses (with the exception of high-speed trains).
+Traveling Turkey by rail is generally cheaper than buses.
+The only exception being the high-speed trains.

-Within Turkey, you may want to fly from Istanbul to Izmir, Ankara, and Cappadocia.
-A number of budget airlines including Pegasus Air offer affordable flights between these various points.
+A number of budget airlines offer affordable domestic flights within Turkey.
+Pegasus Air is one such example.
 If you book your flight at least a couple of weeks in advance, you can often find fares from Istanbul to Cappadocia for as little as $20!

 Solo Female Travel in Turkey:

-Traveling solo in Turkey as a woman is completely possible and provided you take the right precautions, it can be a safe and enjoyable experience.
+Traveling solo in Turkey as a woman is completely possible.
+Provided that you take the right precautions, it can be a safe and enjoyable experience.